paolopedrigal/git-fit/README.md

 ### In progress

-- Testing: Jest for JS testing
+- Testing: Dockerfile for testing (?), Jest for JS testing
 - Deployment: Vercel for Next.js, Render for FastAPI, and RDS for postgres
 - Backend: Refactor SQLAlchemy to use SQLModel (better integrates to FastAPI, as it is built on top of SQLAlchemy)